 - Use with other drugs that are CYP3A4 substrates may result in increased plasma concentration of the

 - Use of pimozide with CINVANTI is contraindicated due to the risk of significantly increased plasma concentrations of pimozide, potentially resulting in prolongation of the QT interval, a known adverse reaction of pimozide.

 - Use of CINVANTI with strong or moderate CYP3A4 inhibitors (e.g., ketoconazole, diltiazem) may increase plasma concentrations of aprepitant and result in an increased risk of adverse reactions related to CINVANTI.

 - Use of CINVANTI with strong CYP3A4 inducers (e.g., rifampin) may result in a reduction in aprepitant plasma concentrations and decreased efficacy of aprepitant.

-Serious hypersensitivity reactions, including anaphylaxis and anaphylactic shock, have been reported with fosaprepitant, a prodrug of aprepitant, and with oral aprepitant.
-Symptoms including flushing, erythema, dyspnea, hypotension and syncope have been reported.
-If symptoms occur, discontinue CINVANTI.
-Do not reinstate if symptoms occur with first time use.
+Serious hypersensitivity reactions, including anaphylaxis during or soon after administration of CINVANTI have occurred.
+Symptoms including dyspnea, eye swelling, flushing, pruritus, and wheezing have been reported.
+If hypersensitivity reactions occur, discontinue CINVANTI.
+Do not reinstate CINVANTI in patients who experience these symptoms with previous use.